1932 United States presidential election

-The 1932 United States presidential election was the 37th quadrennial presidential election, held on Tuesday, November 8, 1932.
-The election took place against the backdrop of the Great Depression.
-The incumbent Republican President Herbert Hoover was defeated in a landslide by Democrat Franklin D. Roosevelt, the Governor of New York and the vice presidential nominee of the 1920 presidential election.
-Roosevelt was the first Democrat in 80 years to simultaneously win an outright majority of the electoral college and popular vote, a feat last accomplished by Franklin Pierce in 1852, as well as the first Democrat in 50 years to win a majority of the popular vote, which was last done by Samuel J. Tilden in 1876.
-Hoover was the last incumbent president to lose an election to another term until Gerald Ford lost 44 years later.
-The election marked the effective end of the Fourth Party System, which had been dominated by Republicans.
-It was the first time since 1916 that a Democrat was elected president.
+Presidential elections were held in the United States on November 8, 1932.
+Against the backdrop of the Great Depression, the Republican ticket of incumbent President Herbert Hoover and incumbent Vice President Charles Curtis were defeated in a landslide by the Democratic ticket of Franklin D. Roosevelt, the governor of New York and John Nance Garner, the Speaker of the House.
+This realigning election marked the effective end of the Fourth Party System, which had been dominated by Republicans, and the beginning of an era of Democratic dominance under the New Deal coalition.

 Despite disastrous economic conditions due to the Great Depression, Hoover faced little opposition at the 1932 Republican National Convention.
 Roosevelt was widely considered the front-runner at the start of the 1932 Democratic National Convention, but was not able to clinch the nomination until the fourth ballot of the convention.
 The Democratic convention chose a leading Southern Democrat, Speaker of the House John Nance Garner of Texas, as the party's vice presidential nominee.
 Roosevelt united the party, campaigning on the failures of the Hoover administration.
 He promised recovery with a "New Deal" for the American people.